 Secondly, avoid things like excessively long sun exposure on hot days, along with using saunas, hot tubs and taking hot showers.
 Also keep the fan or air conditioner going if you need to and drink lots of cold water.
 Author of “Prescription for Dietary Wellness” Phyllis A. Balch says this for menopausal women… “One of the best things you can do during this time is to be sure to drink plenty of water – at least 2 quarts daily.
 Drinking water replaces fluids lost to perspiration during hot flashes and can prevent or minimize the hot flashes themselves”.

-Well that ends this article on the most popular natural cures and remedies for hot flashes.
-We believe you have everything here to cure your hot flashes and night sweats permanently.
+Well that ends this article on the most popular natural and home remedies for hot flashes.
+We believe you have everything here to successfully treat and get rid of your hot flashes and night sweats permanently.
 But like any treatment or remedy, you must take the information provided and use it.
 We also recommend you make the first five natural treatments we list a permanent part of your life, rather than a temporary “fix” or remedy.
 In all honesty, you’re probably going to need to adopt most of the lifestyle changes we’ve spoken about for quite a while.
 But the fact that you won’t have to go through and put up with those dreaded hot flashes and night sweats anymore will really make it worthwhile!

 So all the best with going through your “change” and alleviating your menopausal symptoms.
 We do guarantee, life for you is now about to get a whole lot better and a whole lot more enjoyable!